mostafa-yasen/python-graph/README.md

-# python-graph
+# Python Graph

-A simple python implementation for queue data structure.
+A simple python implementation for graph data structure.